Contractors License Bond Guide

 What Is Form 13b-1?

-The purpose of form 13b-1 is to outline the rights and responsibilities between the Principle (the contractor), the Obligee (The State of California Contractors License Board) and the surety with regards to the provisions of the bond as outlined in Business and Professions Code 7071.5-7071.11.
-The $15,000 license bond is for the benefit of a contractors employees or the contractors customers should they suffer financial damages as a result of the contractors actions.
+Form 13b-1 is designed to outline the rights and responsibilities between the Principle (the contractor), the Obligee (The State of California Contractors License Board) and the surety with regards to the provisions of the bond as outlined in Business and Professions Code 7071.5-7071.11.
+The $15,000 license bond is for the benefit of the employees or the customers should they suffer financial damages as a result of the contractors actions.
 In addition, form 13b-1 should not be confused with a contractors bond indemnity agreement, which is an agreement between the contractor and the surety with respect to rights and responsibilities as part of the bond contract, with provisions provided should a claim occur.

 Unlike insurance contracts where aggregate limits may vary, a contractor license bond is always in the state-mandated amount, which is currently $15,000.
 Bond forms include a penal sum, which is the maximum amount of financial damages a single party can recover from the bond in reference to a single claim.
 Many bond forms also include a clause that limits the amount of financial damages from all parties and claims to a specific amount, called the aggregate limit.
 Aggregate limits of contractor license bonds are outlined in section 7071.5 and 7071.6 of the California Business & Professions code.